 Common Bankruptcy Myths Busted

 The new bankruptcy law means you cannot file chapter 7 anymore or cannot get rid of credit card debts.
-Not True: I am sure many of you have heard the news stories that bankruptcy relief is severely limited under the new law.
+NOT TRUE: I am sure many of you have heard the news stories that bankruptcy relief is severely limited under the new law.
 Actually, almost everyone that could file a bankruptcy under the old law can still file under the new law.
 It is more complicated, there is more paperwork, and credit counseling and debtor education classes need to be completed, but you most likely will be able to file bankruptcy.

 Filing bankruptcy will hurt your credit rating: Sometimes this is true but usually it is NOT TRUE.
 A bankruptcy can often help you to rebuild your credit because your bad debts will be discharged and you will be a better credit risk to many lenders.
 Think of a bankruptcy as a dividing line between old bad credit that is already on your credit report and new good credit that will eventually be on your credit report.
-If you do nothing the bad credit just keeps getting reported on your credit report again and again.
-A bankruptcy stops this cycle and allows you to put new good credit on your credit report.
+If you do nothing, the bad credit just keeps getting reported on your credit report again and again.
+However, a bankruptcy stops this cycle and allows you to put new good credit on your credit report.

 You can only file bankruptcy every 7 years.
-Unfortunately the new bankruptcy law increased the time between filing chapter 7 cases to 8 years.
+Unfortunately, the new bankruptcy law increased the time between filing chapter 7 cases to 8 years.
 However, there is hope: You may be able to file a chapter 13 shortly after a chapter 7.
 This is complicated, so discuss this matter with your bankruptcy attorney.

 You can pick and choose which debts to list on your bankruptcy and leaving a debt off your bankruptcy means it is not included.
 BOTH NOT TRUE: You must list all debts, even those you want to keep paying or debts owed family members.
 Intentionally leaving out a creditor is against the law.
 There are ways to keep debts after bankruptcy if you want to pay back and reaffirm the debt.
 My experience has been that most family members and friends you owe money to are very understanding about your financial difficulties.
 And, you are free to pay back any creditor you want to after your case is done.
-Do not pay family members or friend before you file, but paying them afterward is perfectly acceptable.
+Do not pay family members or friends before you file, but paying them afterward is perfectly acceptable.

 CALL OUR OFFICE TODAY AT (541) 318-7112 TO MAKE AN APPOINTMENT FOR A 100% FREE CONSULTATION, AND WE’LL DISCUSS ALL YOUR OPTIONS.